The current Swine Flu fears are both justified and overrated.

 - Why should we be concerned with the Swine Flu?

 Since the regular flu kills 35,000 people a year, and we are encouraged to get a flu shot, you might think you should not be concerned about this fairly non-lethal Influenza mutation.
-Well, cause for concern has yet to be determined.
+Cause for concern has yet to be determined.

 This is a new strain of the virus that humans have never been exposed to before, so no one knows for sure how explosively the virus will mutate as it is passed from human to human.